A lot of different applications, from torque converters to drilling machines, use a one-way sprag clutch.

-If a machine is designed to carry heavy objects, the backstop clutch needs to hold the object weight if the machine doesn’t function properly.
-An example would be if the power goes out in an elevator, the backstop clutch can hold the weight in place & protect the people it’s carrying.
+If a machine malfunctions, the backstopping clutch is designed to hold the load it’s carrying.
+A good example is an elevator.
+If the power goes out in an elevator, the backstopping clutch can hold the weight in place & protect the people it’s carrying.

 - Conveyors & Winches: Stop Loads